Council tax explained and what to do if you’re struggling to pay

 • You may get 25% discount if you live with someone who is severely mentally impaired and there are either no other adults in your household or everyone else in your home is disregarded.

-You may get a Council Tax reduction if you pay Council Tax and your income and capital (savings and investments) are below a certain level.
-You will need to apply to your council for a council tax reduction and how much you get will depend on who lives in the household, if you receive any benefits and your income.
+You may get a Council Tax Reduction (also referred to as Council Tax Support) if you claim benefits or are on a low income.
+You will need to apply to your council for a Council Tax Reduction and how much you get will depend on who lives in the household, your circumstances such as if you receive any benefits and your income, your household income and where you live as each council runs it's own scheme.

 Is my property exempt from council tax?